-The existence of $M_\text{c}$ means that there is a \textit{mass gap} for the formation of a black hole.
+The existence of $M_\text{c}$ means that there is a \textit{mass gap} for the solution to be a black hole.
 Indeed, the presence of an event horizon is related to the invariant \beq \n{nar} (\na r)^2 = A(r) , \eeq that only depends on the function $A(r)$.
 The event horizon is given by the largest root of $A(r) = 0$, and the metric does not describe a black hole if $A(r)$ is strictly positive.

-A direct way of verifying the existence of the critical mass $M_\text{c}$ in higher-derivative gravity is to consider the unitary mass function, defined by \beq \tilde{m}(r) = \frac{m(r)}{M}, \eeq \emph{which does not depend on} $M$ [see Eq.~\eq{effsource}] and it is such that $\lim_{r \to \infty} \tilde{m}(r) = 1$.
+A direct way of verifying the existence of the critical mass $M_\text{c}$ for effective sources is to consider the unitary mass function, defined by \beq \tilde{m}(r) = \frac{m(r)}{M}, \eeq \emph{which does not depend on} $M$ [see Eq.~\eq{effsource}] and it is such that $\lim_{r \to \infty} \tilde{m}(r) = 1$.
 Notice that the function $\tilde{m}(r)/r$ must assume a maximum value at some point $r_{*}$ (since it tends to zero in the limits of large and small $r$, see Eq.~\eq{ALim}, and there is a region where it is positive).
-Thus, if $M$ is such that \beq 2GM \frac{\tilde{m}(r_{*})}{r_{*}} < 1, \eeq the function $A(r)$ is strictly positive and the metric does not have horizons.
-The critical mass is, therefore, \beq \n{Mcritial-gen} M_\text{c} = \frac{r_{*}}{2G \tilde{m}(r_{*})}. \eeq To summarize, if $f(-k^2)$ grows at least as fast as $k^2$ for sufficient large $k$, that is it, {\it for smeared delta sources of any higher-derivative gravity theory}, there exists a mass gap for a solution describing a black hole.
+Thus, if $M$ is such that \beq 2GM \frac{\tilde{m}(r_{*})}{r_{*}} < 1, \eeq the function $A(r)$ is strictly positive, and the metric does not have horizons.
+The critical mass is, therefore, \beq \n{Mcritial-gen} M_\text{c} = \frac{r_{*}}{2G \tilde{m}(r_{*})}. \eeq To summarize, if $f(-k^2)$ grows at least as fast as $k^2$ for sufficiently large $k$, that is it, {\it for smeared delta sources of any higher-derivative gravity theory}, there exists a mass gap for a solution describing a black hole.

 In what concerns the solutions that do describe black holes (i.e., if $M > M_{\rm c}$), we notice that, because of~\eq{ALim}, the function $A(r)$ changes sign an even number of times.
-This means that besides the event horizon, the solution also contains at least one inner horizon.
+This means that the solution also contains at least one inner horizon besides the event horizon.
 The exact number of horizons depends on the function $f(-k^2)$ and on the value of $M$, but it is always an even number.
-In the limiting case $M = M_{\rm c}$ a pair of horizons merge into one extremal horizon.
+In the limiting case $M = M_{\rm c}$, a pair of horizons merge into one extremal horizon.

 In addition, it is worth noticing that if $\tilde{m}(r) \leqslant 1$ for all $r$, then $m(r) \leqslant M$ and the position of the event horizon $r_+$ is bounded by the Schwarzschild radius, \beq \n{bound} r_+ \leqslant r_{\rm s} = 2GM. \eeq In general, if $\rho_{\rm{eff}}(r)$ is positive, the inequality~\eq{bound} is always true.
 This statement can be proved by observing that if $\rho_{\rm{eff}}(r)$ is positive, then the mass function $m(r)$ is monotone.
 In fact, \beq \rho_{\rm{eff}}(r) \geqslant 0 \qquad \Longrightarrow \qquad m^\prime(r) = 4\pi r^2 \rho_{\rm{eff}}(r) \geqslant 0 , \eeq whence $m(r)$ is a monotonically increasing function.
 Then, from Eq.~\eq{limM1} it follows $m(r) \leqslant M$.
 On the other hand, if there is a region where $\rho_{\rm{eff}}(r) < 0$, then $m(r)$ must have oscillations, and it may assume values larger than $M$ (see~\cite{Modesto12,Zhang14,Bambi:2016wmo,NosLW} for explicit examples).